etam4260/rhud/README.md

 -   License: GPL >= 2

--   To get citation information for hudr in R, type citation(package = ‘hudr’)
+-   To get citation information for rhud in R, type citation(package = ‘rhud’)

 -   This interface uses the HUD User Data API but is not endorsed or certified by HUD User.